 Verifying Your Business

 Generally speaking, the verification process means "requesting, receiving, and reading a verification postcard from Google."
-Tourism Kelowna is registered as a verifier for Google My Business, thereby allowing us to speed up your verification.

 Click here for detailed instructions about verifying your business.
 Once this process is complete you will be verified and ready to edit your business information, respond to reviews, and add photos.